OSC In DAT

 OSC Address Scope

-addscope - To reduce which channels are generated, you can use channel name patterns to include or exclude channels.
+addscope - To reduce which message are generated, you can use message address name patterns to include or exclude messages.
 For example,

-^*accel* will exclude accelerometer channels coming in from an iOS or iPhone app like mrmr.
-See Pattern Matching for the syntax of the possible channel name patterns.
+^*accel* will exclude accelerometer messages coming in from an iOS or iPhone app like mrmr.
+See Pattern Matching for the syntax of the possible address name patterns.

 Include Type Tag